TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 ### Upload Object

-Upload new objects to containers as specified.
+Upload new objects to specified container.

 **[Method, URL]**
 ```